College of Science

 Departmental Honors Programs

-The Departments of Biological Sciences, Chemistry, Geological Sciences, and Physics have departmental honors programs for qualified undergraduates.
+The Departments of Biological Sciences, Chemistry and Biochemistry, Earth, Environmental and Resource Sciences, and Physics have departmental honors programs for qualified undergraduates.
 Information about these programs is found in each department's section of this catalog.

 Students wishing to receive research training and gain valuable experience in their field(s) of interest may do so for credit or as volunteers.
 There are also several competitive paid opportunities through various federal and state funded research programs to which enrolled undergraduate students can apply.
 Interested students should contact the Campus Office of Undergraduate Research Initiatives (COURI) for advice and detailed information.
 COURI also offers professional training workshops on a regular basis.
 These workshops prepare students for careers and advance degrees in science.

 Bachelor of Science Degree Requirements

 Requirements for the BS and BA degrees in all Science departments and programs require completion of the University Core Curriculum components for Communication; Mathematics; Life and Physical Sciences; Language, Philosophy and Culture; Creative Arts; American History; Social and Behavioral Sciences, Component Area Option, as described elsewhere in this catalog.
 In addition to these, the College of Science has specific requirements associated with Core Curriculum components (see degree plans for requirements).